 • Submit a current (within 1 year prior to beginning first Nursing course) GBCC Health Report Form including all required health screenings and immunizations:

-- Two-step TB skin test (required within 1 year; blood test not accepted)
+Two-step TB skin test or blood test (required within 1 year and kept current)

 • Submit documentation of Influenza vaccine or a signed waiver by October.